Perfect Reconstruction Two-Channel Filter Banks on Arbitrary Graphs: Preliminary

 \subsection{Two-Channel Filter Banks}

 A two-channel filter bank is shown in Figure \ref{fig:2-channel-banks}.
 It consists of two lowpass filters $\bfF_{h_0}$ and $\bfF_{g_0}$, two highpass filters $\bfF_{h_1}$ and $\bfF_{g_1}$, two downsamplers $\bfA_L, \bfA_H$ and two upsamplers $\bfB_L, \bfB_H$.
 The filters $\bfF_{h_0}$ and $\bfF_{h_1}$ are called analysis filters, and the filters $\bfF_{g_0}$ and $\bfF_{g_1}$ are called synthesis filters.
 With a two-channel filter bank, the input signal $\bfx$ is separated into two frequency bands, a low frequency band corresponding to the upper channel, and a high frequency band corresponding to the lower channel.
-The signal in each channel between the analysis and synthesis stages may be coded for transmission or storage, and compression may occur in which case information is lost.
-Perfect reconstruction, i.e., $\bfy=\bfx$, requires that the analysis bank be connected directly to the synthesis bank, and thus no information lost \cite{winkler2000orthogonal}.
+After the downsampling operation, the signal may be encoded for transmission or storage, in which case the information may be lost.
+Perfect reconstruction, i.e., $\bfy=\bfx$, requires that the analysis bank be connected directly to the synthesis bank, that is, we immediately upsample the signal after the downsampling operation \cite{winkler2000orthogonal}.
 A flow chart is displayed in Figure \ref{fig:2-channel-banks}.
-The process can be mathematically expressed as \eqref{eq:TCFB}.
+The whole process can be mathematically expressed as \eqref{eq:TCFB}.

 In practical applications, people need to construct different two-channel filter banks according to the application requirements.
 Mature mathematical theories on this subject have been developed in classical signal processing \cite{vetterli1995wavelets}.
-In the setting of graph signal, it is still a challenging problem to design two-channel filter banks such that the following perfect reconstruction condition is satisfied:
+In the settings of graph signal, it is still a challenging problem to design two-channel filter banks such that the following perfect reconstruction condition is satisfied: